cri-o/cri-o.io/index.md

 - The CRI Image API is implemented using the `containers/image` library.
 - Networking for the pod is setup through use of [CNI](https://github.com/containernetworking/cni), so any CNI plugin can be used with CRI-O.

+## Components

 CRI-O is made up of several components that are found in different GitHub repositories.
-Let’s take a look at the components.

 ### OCI compatible runtimes